Don Quixote, Knight Errant: Plot

 The plot, an adaptation of Don Quixote's part II, selects specific chapters of the novel, primarily underpinning as main narrative lines both the Don Quixote's adventures seeking to disenchant the spell put on Dulcinea and his family's attempts to return him home, with the backdrop of the threat posed by the Turk's fleet.

 Cast

 Production

 An adaptation of the part II of Don Quixote, the screenplay was penned by the director Manuel Gutiérrez Aragón.
-Gutiérrez Aragón had already directed (and co-wrote alongside Camilo José Cela) a television series adapting Don Quixote's part I in 1991, starring Fernando Rey.
+Gutiérrez Aragón had already directed, and co-wrote alongside Camilo José Cela, El Quijote de Miguel de Cervantes, a television series adapting Don Quixote's part I in 1991, starring Fernando Rey.
 The reported budget upon the beginning of filming was 900 million ₧.
 A Gonafilm production, it also had the participation of Telemadrid, Televisió Valenciana and Castilla-La Mancha Televisión.
 It was shot in locations of Castilla–La Mancha, Andalusia and the Madrid region, primarily in the Valle de Alcudia, province of Ciudad Real.